State Sen. Kwame Raoul declares victory in Democratic attorney general race

 Chicago Park District leader Jesse Ruiz also voted with his son, who is voting for the first time, in Hyde Park.

-In addition to those three, there are five other Democratic candidates hoping to get their name on the final ballot in November: State Rep. Scott Drury, former chief administrator of Chicago's Civilian Office of Police Accountability Sharon Fairley, attorney Aaron Goldstein, former federal prosecutor Renato Mariotti, and Highland Park Mayor Nancy Rotering.
+In addition to those three, there were five other Democratic candidates who had hoped to get their name on the final ballot in November: State Rep. Scott Drury, former chief administrator of Chicago's Civilian Office of Police Accountability Sharon Fairley, attorney Aaron Goldstein, former federal prosecutor Renato Mariotti, and Highland Park Mayor Nancy Rotering.

-While the list of Democrats running is long, there are just two Republicans for voters to choose between: DuPage County Board Member and former Burr Ridge mayor Garry Grasso and Erika Harold, a Harvard Law graduate and former Miss America who cast her vote in Urbana.
+While the list of Democrats running was long, there were just two Republicans for voters to choose between: DuPage County Board Member and former Burr Ridge mayor Garry Grasso and Erika Harold, a Harvard Law graduate and former Miss America who cast her vote in Urbana.

 The Associated Press contributed to this report.